swedenconnect/technical-framework/ELN-0615 - Signature Validation Assertion (SVA) Token.md

 ##### 2.2.3.4.
 The SignedData claims object

+The SignedData claims object provides information used to verify the target signature references to Signed Data as well as to verify the integrity of all data signed by the target signature.

 Name | Data Type | Value | Presence
 --- | --- | --- | ---
 `ref` | **String** | Reference identifier identifying the data or data fragment covered by the target signature. | MANDATORY `hash`  | **Base64Binary** | Hash of the data covered by the target signature | MANDATORY

 ##### 2.2.3.5.
 The PolicyValidation claims object

+The PolicyValidation claims object provide information about the result of a validation process according to a speicific policy.

 Name | Data Type | Value | Presence
 --- | --- | --- | ---